KaiserWerk/CraftBugSnatcher/README.md

 This handy plugin will catch occurring errors and exceptions, log them, and send out (optional) notifications via Email, Slack, Stride and SMS.

+## Not yet ready

+It is not yet complete.
+Do not use yet!

 ## Requirements